ibm-cloud-docs/log-analysis/archive.md

     **Note:** All buckets in all regions across the globe share a single namespace.

-    You can use as part of the bucket name your IBM Log Analysis with LogDNA instance name.
+    You can use as part of the bucket name your {{site.data.keyword.la_full_notm}} instance name.
 For example, for an instance with name *logdna-1*, you can use *accountN-logdna-1* as your bucket name.

-    You will need this name to configure archiving through the IBM Log Analysis with LogDNA Web UI.
+    You will need this name to configure archiving through the {{site.data.keyword.la_full_notm}} web UI.

 5. Choose the type of resiliency and a location where you would like your data to be physically stored.